Comprehensive Economic Development Strategy

 Having an adopted CEDS makes the Region eligible to apply to EDA to become an Economic Development District (EDD).
 Following adoption of the 2015-2020 CEDS in late 2015, SEWRPC submitted a request to the EDA for designation of the Region as an EDD, which would have made the Region eligible for support from EDA through its Partnership Planning program to help implement the CEDS.
 In March 2017, SEWRPC was informed by EDA that the level of economic distress in the Region is not significant enough to warrant designation as an EDD.
 However, counties and communities that include an economically distressed census tract can apply for EDA Public Works and Economic Adjustment grants, based on the adopted CEDS, if those grants will benefit residents of economically distressed areas.
 Following completion of the new 2021-2025 CEDS has been completed and approved by EDA, M7 and SEWRPC are again exploring whether it is possible that SEWRPC could submit a new request to EDA to designate the Region as an EDD.

 Benefits of Preparing and Adopting a CEDS

-The CEDS planning process has brought together diverse interests, including both public and business interests, to develop a strategic plan for strengthening the regional economy and a plan of action to carry out the strategies.
+The CEDS planning process brings together diverse interests, including both public and business interests, to develop a strategic plan for strengthening the regional economy and a plan of action to carry out the strategies.
 In addition, the CEDS:

 - Provides a regional perspective for identifying and capitalizing on economic advantages, including strategies to reduce unemployment and increase incomes in the Region.